mocks-server/main/packages/cypress-commands/README.md

 Configures the [Mocks Server administration API client](https://github.com/mocks-server/admin-api-client), used under the hood to communicate with the administration REST API.

-* __`configuration`__ _<Object>_ - It must be an object containing any of next properties:
+* __`configuration`__ _`<Object>`_ - It must be an object containing any of next properties:
   * __`enabled`__ Enables or disables the API client.
   * __`port`__ Changes the API client port.
   * __`host`__ Changes the API client host.

 ## Configuration

-By default, the API client is configured to request to `http://127.0.0.1:3110/api`, based in the [default Mocks Server options][mocks-server-options-url]
+By default, the API client is configured to request to `http://127.0.0.1:3110/api`, based in the [default Mocks Server Plugin Admin Api options][mocks-server-options-url]

 Use next settings only if you changed the administration API configuration and you need to configure the client properly, or in case you also need to run your tests without starting the Mocks Server.

-You can change both the host and port of the administration API using the `cy.mocksConfigAdminApiClient` command mentioned above, or the plugin environment variables:
+You can change both the host and port of the administration API using the `cy.mocksConfigClient` command mentioned above, or the plugin environment variables:

 * __`MOCKS_SERVER_ADMIN_API_PORT`__: Modifies the admin API client port.
 Default is `3110`.
 * __`MOCKS_SERVER_ADMIN_API_HOST`__: Modifies the admin API client host.
 Default is `127.0.0.1`.